Rubix982/Fizz/README.md

 # Fizz

 A UI and dashboard for system processes, memory, CPU usage, and common Operating System statistics.
+Inspired by [stacer](https://github.com/oguzhaninan/Stacer), and [netdata](https://github.com/netdata/netdata).

 Designed using
 - Cmake